TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 - Then $0:1:2:3:square$ belongs to the set $[ZZ]$
 And we treat $0:1:2:3:square$ as $[0,1,2,3]$.

-In haskell, we cannot write infinitely many constructors in the definition of a type, so we instead define it as follows:
+In Haskell, we cannot write infinitely many constructors in the definition of a type, so we instead define it as follows:

 ```
 -- | list
 data List A = Nil | Cons A (List A)
 ```
-Haskell will not let us use `[]`, this is sytactic sugar given by the compiler a user (like us) cannot give our own definitions to, so we will us `Nil` and `Cons` instead (similar to the bracket and comma syntax for tuples).
+Haskell will not let us use `[]`, this is syntactic sugar given by the compiler a user (like us) cannot give our own definitions to, so we will us `Nil` and `Cons` instead (similar to the bracket and comma syntax for tuples).

 Fixing as `A` as `Integer` for now `Nil` represents `[]` and `Cons` takes an integer `n` and gives the constructor `n:`.
-This is work around to not being able to write infintely many constructors.
+This is a workaround to not being able to write infinitely many constructors.
 The above definition (apart from the syntactic sugar) is how Haskell internally defines lists.

 This idea is very much inspired by the concept of #link(<curry>)[Currying] which was discussed in #ref(<curry>).

 == (Not Quite) Inductive Types (as a Programmer) <nqit>

 As a programmer, we will be using these types as a _blueprint_ for the shape of the element in the type.
-Specifically to indicate that an element is created by combining other elements of the type together, hence, these are also called *recrusive datatypes*.
+Specifically to indicate that an element is created by combining other elements of the type together, hence, these are also called *recursive datatypes*.

-In fact, the constructors defined are often used to describe a procedure to check if an element belong to the type, very similar to what we did in @definition_of_tree and in @definition_of_well-formed_mathematical_expression.
+In fact, the constructors defined are often used to describe a procedure to check if an element belongs to the type, very similar to what we did in @definition_of_tree and in @definition_of_well-formed_mathematical_expression.

 We will see how to extract such a procedure from the constructors of a type in #ref(<treei>).